Different Types of Trailers for Semi Trucks

 Power Only Trailer

-Power only trailers are used to tow other trailers.
+Power-only trailers are used to tow other trailers.
 The requirements and legalities differ from state to state.

-Power only trailers have an adjustable fifth wheel that helps the truck fit the dimensions and specifications of your trailering on the weight loads and standard size load versus oversize loads, standard axle units, as well as four-axle units, available to suit your trucking needs.
+Power-only trailers have an adjustable fifth wheel that helps the truck fit the dimensions and specifications of your trailering on the weight loads and standard size load versus oversize loads, standard axle units, as well as four-axle units, available to suit your trucking needs.

 Extendable Double Drop Trailer

-Extended double drop trailers are primarily used to carry and haul freight that has an excessive length and that standard double drop trailers can handle.
-Typically have 2 to 3 axles trailer and their length ranges from 29 to 65 feet.
+Extended double drop trailers are primarily used to carry and haul freight that has an excessive length that standard double drop trailers can handle.
+Typically have 2 to 3 axles trailers and their length ranges from 29 to 65 feet.
 With a load height of 11.6 feet and a width of 8.5 feet.
 And mac freight weight of 40,000 lbs.